emedd33/Reinforcement-Learning-in-Process-Control/README.md

-# Deep-Reinforcement-Learning-Process-Control [WIP]
+# Deep-Reinforcement-Learning-Process-Control

 <img src="https://github.com/emedd33/Deep-Reinforcement-Learning-Process-Control/blob/master/visualize/images/DescriptionImage.png" width="500">

 #### Install requirements
-python 3.6.7 was used, not sure which versions are supported To use python 2.7 minor tweeks to the code have to be made
+Python 3.6.7 was used, not sure which versions are supported To use python 2.7 minor tweeks to the code have to be made

 Create a virtual environment with Python 3.6+.